mjpekala/bio-segmentation-dense/README.md

 # Dense Image Segmentation

+**Note: this code is under construction and is not yet ready for public consumption!**

 Some codes for segmenting images, with an eye towards biological applications (e.g. electron microscopy).

 ## References: